WhyNot

 8th in the line of Bandō Mitsugorō, he was adopted by Bandō Mitsugorō VII; his son and grandson would go on to take the name as we...

-The legal status of homeless people varies from place to place.
-United States government homeless enumeration studies also include people who sleep in a public or private place, which is not designed for use as a regular sleeping accommodation for human beings.
-Homelessness and ...
+The legal status of homeless people changes from place to place.
+Homeless enumeration studies conducted by the government of the United States also include people who sleep in a public or private place that is not designed for use as a regular sleepin...

-The Homeless World Cup is an annual association football tournament organized by the Homeless World Cup Foundation, a social organization which advocates the end of homelessness through the sport of association football.
+The Homeless World Cup (HWC) is an annual association football tournament organized by the Homeless World Cup Foundation, a social organization which advocates the end of homelessness through the sport.
 The organization puts together an annual football tournament where teams of homeless people from various countries compete.

 Una Lillian Paisley (18 November 1922 – 1977) was an Australian cricketer.
-She played twelve Test matches for the Australia national women's cricket team.
-She captained the Australia national women's cricket team in four Test matches against New Zealand and England.
+She played twelve Test matches for the Australia national women's cricket team captaining the team in four of those Test matches, against New Zealand and England.

 Phew.